codefresh-io/docs.codefresh.io/_docs/enterprise/installation-security.md

 * Full cloud version that runs 100% in the cloud and is fully managed by Codefresh
 * On-premise version where Codefresh runs inside the customer datacenter/cloud
-* Hybrid version where the UI runs in the Codefresh cloud but builds are running on customer premises
+* Hybrid version where the UI runs in the Codefresh cloud, but builds are running on customer premises

 On-premise and Hybrid versions are available to Enterprise customers that are looking for a "behind-the-firewall" solution.